Manx Harriers was founded in 1991 with the amalgamation of

 Leagues/divisions & competitions the club’s athletes compete in

-Senior athletes compete in the Northern Track & Field League
+Junior and Senior athletes compete in the Northern Track & Field League

 The club has had regular representatives